State conference aims to help keep your kids safe from intruders at schools

 GEMA director Chris Stallings hopes this kind of information available at the tip of a finger will prevent what happened in Uvalde, Texas where so much confusion between multiple law enforcement agencies led to delays going in to stop the shooter as dozens of students and teachers died.

-“If we had a response where multijurisdictional showed up, maybe even partners with the MOU’s from other counties, so we have an indictment on a county line, everybody knew how to response essentially the same way,” Stallings said.
+“If we had a response where multijurisdictional [authorities] showed up, maybe even partners with the MOU’s from other counties, so we have an indictment on a county line, everybody knew how to respond essentially the same way,” Stallings said.

 This year, every school must also conduct regular intruder drills, not just for active shooters, but for anyone entering a school who’s not supposed to be there.

-Vaughn told Elliot that those drills could save lives.
-“We deal with fire drills.
-I understand that in the years of fire drills, we never had a kid burn up in a fire.
-So, I think we need to practice.”

-The conference also explained that ransomware attacks targeting schools are now the No. 1 target for those attacks across the nation.
+Conference officials also explained that schools are now the number one target for ransomware attacks across the nation.

 ©2023 Cox Media Group